 They need to learn how to operate machinery in a controlled environment and to treat it with respect.
 Ideally, a “life skills” course (including drivers’ Ed at the High School level) would instruct students of both sexes in the basics of operating household appliances safely as well as something of being able to take care of themselves, organize and manage tasks and to do rudimentary cooking and cleaning.
 Certainly by the time they reach middle school.

 An introduction to what used to be called shop skills (woodworking, metalworking, auto maintenance) should continue to be made available to all students regardless of gender (unlike in my day).
 I am not convinced that these courses should continue to be required, as they were in my day (in Middle School, and only for boys).
-Future employment in these areas can no longer be taken for granted, but there are still jobs in these fields.
+Future employment in these areas can no longer be taken for granted, but there are and will still be jobs in these fields.
+And hobbies are a thing.
+Sometimes a useful and satisfying thing.

 Students need to learn to use a keyboard, and they need to learn it early.
 They need to understand something of what a computer can and cannot do.
-And probably something of how computers work and what can go wrong, how to get themselves out of minor difficulties, and how to run basic maintenance.
+And probably something of how computers work and to recognize what can go wrong, as well as how to get themselves out of minor difficulties, and how to run basic maintenance.

 And this is where the internet comes in.
 And this is where the principle of education takes a great leap from where it was when I was in school.